 The system landscape of Air Traffic Management (ATM) is transforming.
 The systems used to be homogenous isolated environments with limited information exchange between systems and users.
 In modern ATM the systems are adapted and developed to more current system design principles (Based on SWIM, CDM and other principles as SOA (Service-Oriented Architecture), IT/OT (Integration of information technology systems used for data-centric computing with operational technology OT systems) and ‘The Internet of Things’).

 These developments are raising concerns in the ATSEP community regarding the cyber security of the systems in this new role.
-Entry Point North explored the challenges and solutions regarding modern-day cyber security in ATM during this year’s edition of our annual ATSEP Workshop: an event for ATSEP professionals to share and discussed the latest news, regulation updates, developments and best practices.
+We explored the challenges and solutions regarding modern-day cyber security in ATM during this year’s edition of our annual ATSEP Workshop: an event for ATSEP professionals to share and discussed the latest news, regulation updates, developments and best practices.

 IFATSEA presented and pinpointed some new areas of challenges for the ATSEP community: